vectordotdev/vector/STYLE.md

 Synchronization can be a very common sight when writing multi-threaded code in any language, and this document does not aim to familiarize you with all of the common synchronization primitives and their intended usage.
-Instesd, however, there are some caveats that you must be aware of when using synchronization primitives in synchronous versus asynchronous code.
+Instead, however, there are some caveats that you must be aware of when using synchronization primitives in synchronous versus asynchronous code.

 Generally speaking, developers will lean on the synchronization primitives in `std::sync`, such as